lzhenn/tracacode/README.md

 # project
-All source code from working project, would be updated frequently
+All source code from working project, will  update by crontab task everyday once there is modification.

-We believe in Opensource, and also, the seperation of data and post processing.
+We believe in Opensources, and also, the seperation of data and post processing.
 Feel free to use our scripts.

-Keep fighting,
+Seize the time,

-Zhenning
+L_Zealot